emmanueljourdan/GenExprForSublime/README.md

 # GenExprForSublime

 ##What's that?
-It's a group of snippets for developing gen code for [Max](http://www.cycling74.com).
+It's a syntax highlighting theme and snippets for developing [gen](http://cycling74.com/products/gen/) code for [Max](http://www.cycling74.com).